majdbousaad/Magna-project/README.md

 A training project for MagnaMedia

 ## Solutions
-1. Adding custom configurations classes in order to enable the transactional annotation.
+1. Adding cascade property
-2. Removing `Vehicle_Passenger` table with mappedBy.
+2. Adding serialzer classes in order to fetch objects with relations.
-3. Adding controllers for super classes.
+3. finding a better way than serializer classes, @jsonIgnoreProperties

 ## Problem